bmihaljevic/bnclassify/README.md

 biocLite(c("graph", "RBGL", "Rgraphviz"))
 ```

-When you read this bnclassify may already be on CRAN so you can try:
+When you read this bnclassify may already be on CRAN.
+In that case, use:

 ``` r
 install.packages('bnclassify')
 ```

-If not, you can always install the current version from github:
+If not, you can install the current version from github:

 ``` r
 install.packages('devtools')